pylesvideos/satchel-Baldis-Voxel-Game/README.md

 2. Add an attribute named `BlockedCategoryTags` and set its value to either:
 	- A string: `Tool,Admin,Hidden`
 	- A table: `{ "Tool", "Admin", "Hidden" }`

-## Quick Notes
-- Hotbar dragging is intentionally restricted so hotbar slots remain fixed; to move tools into the hotbar you must drag them from the inventory.
-- The search fix keeps non-matching tools parented to the UI grid to avoid layout issues where items appear stuck in the top-right.

-## Contributing
-PRs, issues, and suggestions are welcome.
-Please follow the repo's contribution guidelines.

-## License
-See `LICENSE.md`.